On Typesetting Engines: A Programmer's Perspective

 Before concluding, I would like to share a bit of off-topic information here.
 There are a very few choices for LaTeX based resume builders on the market:

-- https://resumepuppy.com/ (opens in a new tab): the only commercial resume builders that use LaTeX as far as I knowT they declare that they have been trusted by 100,000+ professionals & students.
+- https://resumepuppy.com/: the only commercial resume builders that use LaTeX as far as I know, they declare that they have been trusted by 100,000+ professionals & students.

 From a business perspective, this is a niche market and not too crowded, so it might be worthwhile for me to create another LaTeX based resume builder.